What is a PA?

 Does a physician associate have a supervising physician?

 Yes.
 Each PA must be supervised by a physician.
 The physician supervises the PA either when both are at the same location or by telephone.
 The supervising physician must always be available to the PA should the need arise.

 What does "PA-C" stand for?

 Physician assistant-certified.
-It means that the person who holds the title has met the defined course of study and has undergone testing by the National Commission on Certification of Physician Assistants (NCCPA).
+It means that the person who holds the title has met the defined course of study and has undergone testing by the National Commission on Certification of Physician Associates (NCCPA).
 The NCCPA is an independent organization, and the commissioners represent several different medical professions.
 It is not a part of the PA professional organization, the American Academy of Physician Assistants (AAPA).
 To maintain certification, a physician assistant must log 100 hours of continuing medical education every two years and take the recertification exam every six years.